Property

 Once ownership has been identified, land use has been established, and the productive capability has been tabulated for the parcel, a four-step valuation process begins:

-• Capitalize Net Income.
+- Capitalize Net Income.
 The final step in the process is capitalizing the net income.
-The following formula illustrates the valuation process:
+The formula can be found in the current years ‘Ag Land Valuation Study’.

 Figuring the Tax Bill